mcgillij/amdfan/README.md

   set            Manually override the fan speed
 ```

+Each subcommand supports `--help` too, to get more details.

 ## Controlling the fans

 There are two ways to control your fans with Amdfan.
 Note that in order to control the fans, you will likely need to run either approach as root.